Moroccan Berber Carpets, The Traditional Berber Carpet

-The origin carpet weaving by the Berber populations dates back several millennia.
-The hand spun cloth they created was named for the individual tribe, and they used natural fibers to create cloaks, rugs, and other fabrics.
+The origin of carpet weaving by the Berber populations dates back several millennia.
+The hand-spun cloth they created was named for the individual tribe, and they used natural fibers to create cloaks, rugs, and other fabrics.

 Traditional and modern carpets:

 Modern industrialized Berber carpets are distinguished by a loop pile construction type that gives a similar appearance to the distinct knot of traditionally woven Berber carpets.
 The modern carpets usually contain small flecks of dark color on lighter shades of background colors resembling a natural undyed version of the traditional carpets.
 They generally consist of a plain color mix with no pattern and are relatively cheap and durable.
 Popular for areas with significantly heavy use such as offices.
 The distinctive knot texture and appearance of traditional hand-woven Berber carpets today are generally woven in brightly colored designs that are different from other oriental rugs.